 For transferring files from any remote host to the local system, you need to use the syntax given below:

-Now, you have all the basic and required knowledge of the rsync command; let’s dig a bit more into the rsync command and understand what the rsync -avz command does.
+Now, you have all the basic and required knowledge of the rsync command; let’s understand how to rsync to multiple destinations.

 Rsync is a command used for transferring files or directories from one place to another efficiently by just transferring the changes instead of the whole data again and again while back up or mirroring operations.
 This post provides the basic syntax, its usage, and installation method in any Linux-based Operating system.
-This post explained the in-depth knowledge about the rsync avz command and discussed it in detail and an example to have a clear and better understanding.
+This post provides an interesting and useful technique for transferring the data to multiple destinations using the loop and rsync command.